General Conference (LDS Church): Sermons

 Members of the church regard and sustain the president of the church, the counselors in the First Presidency, and members of the Quorum of Twelve Apostles as "prophets, seers, and revelators", and are counseled to pay close attention to what they teach throughout the year.
 However, the sermons given at general conference are held in particularly high esteem and they are considered the will of God to the church members at the current time.
-The sermons (called "talks") are published in Liahona, an official church magazine, the month following a General Conference.
+The sermons (called "addresses") are generally published in the Liahona, an official church magazine, the month following a General Conference.